 Online communities are becoming more popular.
 It’s one of the best practices for connecting employees, mobilizing people, organizing events, and connecting those with similar interests.

 It’s also one of the best strategies to avoid online clutter that we deal with every day.
 Honestly, it’s a miracle that we can even take away useful information from the constant stream of emails, social media, news, tips, promotions, ads, etc. Not to mention the recent drastic fall in trust in the social media giants with #DeleteFacebook.
 Online communities, on the other hand, offer an online ‘get-away’ with trustworthy, relevant news and the potential to create real involvement.

 Online community software has also become more affordable thanks to trends such as open source technology and agile development.
 This gives smaller organizations the chance to build and support their own communities.
 In fact, Open Social doesn’t only offer a basic, affordable package for online community software but our code is available for anyone to download and use.

 Online communities, just like the rest of the digital landscape, are always evolving.
 In 2018, there are a few trends (we definitely have not covered all of them) that are shaping the online community evolution. unfolds.
-Let's dive in!
+Let’s dive into these five online community trends in 2018!

 1. Platform Convergence